beneaththeglamour/monologue/README.md

 ## Description

-Laravel-based blog script currently running on [aixxe.net](aixxe.net).
-Rather basic and leaves a lot to be desired - mainly available here so I don't accidentally lose the source code.
+A basic Laravel-based blog script that leaves a lot to be desired - mainly available here so I don't accidentally lose the source code.

 ## Installation